EurusCodes/T1-Weapon-Skins/README.md

-# T1-Weapon-Skins
+# Starsiege: Tribes Weapon Skins
-Weapon skins for the game Starsiege: Tribes
+Weapon skins for the game Starsiege: Tribes.
+Some of the skins are not exactly weapons (i.e., repair gun, targeting laster)